shreymahendru/n-app/README.md

 Here's how to include it:

-You'll add the `inject` decorator, and inside your constructor assign it the instance.
+You'll add the `inject` decorator, This is where we can specify names of all our dependencies.
+These dependencies will be injected in the ViewModel.

 ```typescript
 @inject("DialogService")